 "The family friendly Vauxhall Zafira is a common sight on UK roads, and with good reason: It's practical, roomy, comfortable and good value."

-Both the CDTi diesel models are as cheap to run as you’d expect, returning fuel economy of 55mpg and emitting 134g/km of CO2.
-That's significantly better than the 42mpg and 157g/km of the entry-level 1.6-litre petrol model, which is best avoided if you cover big miles on a regular basis.
-Replacement parts and servicing shouldn’t cost the earth thanks to the Zafira's popularity making parts widely available and keeping costs low.
-There are also lots of dealers, too, so it's always worth shopping around to find out how cheaply you can get your servicing and maintenance for.
+The CFTi diesel Zafiras are cheap to run, returning combined fuel economy of 55mpg and emitting 134g/km of CO2.
+That's a lot better than the 42mpg and 157g/km emissions of the entry-level 1.6-litre petrol model, which we’d recommend avoiding if you clock up a lot of miles on a regular basis.
+Replacement parts and servicing shouldn’t cost the earth thanks to the Zafira's popularity, which keeps components cheap and readily available.

 Interior & comfort

 The Zafira's soft suspension copes admirably with the UK's bumpy roads, and the inside barely transmits any wind or road noise – so long drives with the family should be relatively painless.
 The driver and front passenger seats are quite comfortable and supportive, but lower-spec models don’t offer any adjustment, and some of the materials feel cheap.

 The middle row of seats do slide forwards and backwards to allow better access to the third row of seats or to create more boot space or passenger legroom.
 All but the back row has plenty of headroom and if you add the optional panoramic roof then the feel of the Zafira's interior does improve.

 With all the seats folded flat, the Zafira doubles as a removal van